latentflip/nodesecurity-blog/articles/2014-06-24-two-reads-dont-make-a-write.md

 Key-value data stores are a large part of modern application development, and growing in popularity.
 Solutions like Riak, LevelDB, MongoDB, etc. give you increased flexibility and development efficiency, as well as other benefits which have been covered and discussed extensively.
 With the benefits also come weaknesses, or maybe a better word is differences.
 One of which can result in an incredibly devastating vulnerability.

-Most NoSQL solutions do not support [transactions](http://en.wikipedia.org/wiki/Database_transaction).
+Database race conditions can occur no matter what backend solution you choose.
+Traditional databases support [transactions](http://en.wikipedia.org/wiki/Database_transaction) to prevent them.
+But most key-value data stores do not have such mechanisms.
 This is well known, and in many cases is not deal breaker.
 But it is important to understand when this should be a requirement, or at least when a compensation is needed.

 Rather than a writing a long explanation centered around a theoretical situation I decided to write a quick demo application.
 Enter [raceybank](https://github.com/tomsteele/raceybank).
 A little Node application with a LevelDB backend.

 This is incredibly simple and somewhat silly, but it demonstrates the issue well.
 Consider we have a banking application, or maybe we have a store that gives a user credits.
 Whatever.
 Let's look at our user model.